Deshret: Records

 Vase fragment with earliest known depiction of a Red Crown.
 Naqada IIA, circa 3600 BC, Ashmolean Museum.

 No Red Crown has been found.
 Several ancient representations indicate it was woven like a basket from plant fiber such as grass, straw, flax, palm leaf, or reed.

+Limestone head of an early Egyptian king, The Petrie Museum.
+Modern scholars have considered the stone bust to depict an Early Dynastic or Old Kingdom pharaoh, wearing the Deshret crown..

 The Red Crown frequently is mentioned in texts and depicted in reliefs and statues.
 An early example is the depiction of the victorious pharaoh wearing the deshret on the Narmer Palette.
 A label from the reign of Djer records a royal visit to the shrine of the Deshret which may have been located at Buto in the Nile delta.

 The fact that no crown has ever been found buried with any of the pharaohs, even in relatively intact tombs, might suggest that it was passed from one reign to the next, much as in present-day monarchies.

 Toby Wilkinson has cited the iconography on rock art in the Eastern Desert region as depicting what he interpreted to be among the earliest representations of the royal crowns and suggested the Red Crown could have originated in the southern Nile Valley.